-Provides essential technical information on equipment and its servicing to establish a preventive maintenance routine.
+Introduces the essential components of effective hotel or motel maintenance and housekeeping operations, including technical information on equipment and its servicing to establish a preventive maintenance routine.
 Provides broad scope of the housekeeping position, stressing employee responsibilities, record-keeping and use of equipment and materials.